Thertzlor/Revenant/wiki/_Macro_Overview.md

 k.m5 = { type="sequence", "a","b","c","d", loop=-1 }

 ```
+> [!Note]
-Note that any fragile macros will be cancelled *before* the macro causing the cancellation executes its own functionality.
+Any fragile macros will be cancelled *before* the macro causing the cancellation executes its own functionality.
 ## interrupts

 This option is similar to the [fragile](#fragile) option but only defines interactions between multiple asynchronous macros.